GrahamDumpleton/mod_wsgi/docs/user-guides/debugging-techniques.rst

 techniques are not always particularly useful.
 This is especially the case where the crash occurs in non Python code outside of your WSGI application.

-The most common cause of Apache crashing, besides any still latent bugs that may exist in mod_wsgi, of which hopefully there aren't any, are shared library version mismatches.
-Another major cause of crashes is third party C extension modules for Python which are not compatible with being used in a Python sub interpreter which isn't the main Python interpreter, or modules which are not compatible with Python sub interpreters being destroyed and the module then being used in a new Python sub interpreter.
+The most common cause of Apache crashing, besides any still-latent bugs in mod_wsgi, is shared library version mismatch.
+The other major cause is third-party C extension modules that are not compatible with running in a Python sub interpreter (rather than the main interpreter), or that cache references to one interpreter and then misbehave when used from another.

-Examples of where shared library version mismatches are known to occur are between the version of the 'expat' library used by Apache and that embedded within the Python 'pyexpat' module.
-Another is between the version of the MySQL client libraries used by PHP and the Python MySQL module.
+A classic shared-library mismatch is between mod_ssl statically linked into Apache against one OpenSSL version, and the Python ``ssl`` module dynamically linked against a different OpenSSL version.
+The two copies of the OpenSSL state collide, and the process can segfault or behave nonsensically.
+Background and workaround are covered under "Anaconda Python Conflicting With System Shared Libraries" in :doc:`../user-guides/installation-issues`.
+The same class of problem can occur with any other library that gets linked into both Apache (or another Apache module) and a Python C extension at incompatible versions.

-Both these can be a cause of crashes where the different components are compiled and linked against different versions of the shared library for the packages in question.
-It is vitally important that all packages making use of a shared library were compiled against and use the same version of a shared library.
+For the C-extensions-and-sub-interpreters case, the prominent modern examples are NumPy, SciPy and modules built on top of them.

-Another problematic package is Subversion.
-In this case there can be conflicts between the version of Subversion libraries used by mod_dav_svn and the Python Subversion bindings.
-Certain versions of the Python Subversion modules also cause problems because they appear to be incompatible with use in a Python sub interpreter which isn't the first interpreter created when Python is initialised.
+Symptoms range from import errors to deadlocks to crashes.
+The workaround is to force the affected WSGI application to run in the main Python interpreter by setting ``WSGIApplicationGroup

-In this latter issue, the sub interpreter problems can often be solved by forcing the WSGI application using the Python Subversion modules to run in the '%{GLOBAL}' application group.
-This solution often also resolves issues with SWIG generated bindings, especially where the ``-thread`` option was supplied to 'swig' when the bindings were generated.
+%{GLOBAL}``.
+Failure modes and trade-offs are discussed under "WSGIApplicationGroup and C extension modules" in :doc:`../user-guides/configuration-issues` and "Multiple Python Sub Interpreters" in :doc:`../user-guides/application-issues`.

 Whatever the reason, in some cases the only way to determine why Apache or Python is crashing is to use a C code debugger such as 'gdb'.
 Now although